 Serving suggestions

-Citrus roasted Brussels sprouts are an easy side dish that tastes great garnished with lemon zest and orange zest served with just about any entree such as pork chops with vinegar peppers, beef stew, hasselback pork tenderloin, roasted pork tenderloin, garlic and herb chicken with beans.
+Citrus roasted Brussel sprouts are an easy side dish that tastes great garnished with lemon zest and orange zest served with just about any entree such as pork chops with vinegar peppers, beef stew, hasselback pork tenderloin, roasted pork tenderloin, garlic and herb chicken with beans.

 Recipe variations